 Current EMPHN system integration initiatives include:

-The Referral and Access team’s mental health clinicians are at the forefront of EMPHN’s system integration work, as they assist health professionals, consumers and carers, and other community members to navigate and access appropriate services throughout the region.
+EMPHN’s SupportConnect Team of mental health clinicians are at the forefront of EMPHN’s system integration work, as they assist health professionals, consumers and carers, and other community members to navigate and access appropriate services throughout the region.
+Their work is now complemented by the recently launched SupportConnect website, which helps people to easily find and link with the services they need.
+See the website.

 Service design model – Alcohol and Other Drugs